tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the server that is not greater than ClientHello.max_supported_version.
 For example, if the server supports TLS 1.0, 1.1, and 1.2, and max_supported_version is TLS 1.0, the server will proceed with a TLS 1.0 ServerHello.
-If the server only supports versions greater than max_supported_version, it MUST send a "protocol_version" alert message and close the connection.
+If the server only supports versions greater than max_supported_version, it MUST abort the handshake with a "protocol_version" alert.

 Note that earlier versions of TLS did not clearly specify the record layer version number value in all cases (TLSPlaintext.legacy_record_version).
 Servers